Quantum Resource Comparison for Two Leading Surface Code Lattice Surgery Approaches

-For each application instance, fully decomposed Clifford+T circuits are generated for each key algorithmic sub-unit (sub-circuit), e.g. a single Trotter step for second-order Trotter-Suzuki or a block encoding step for QSP.
-Then, logical-layer resource estimates (LRE) and fault-tolerance-layer resource estimates (FTRE) are obtained for whole circuits by first calculating them independently for each sub-circuit and later combining the results.
-Details on how we calculate resource estimates for whole circuits from those of individual sub-circuits can be found in Sec.~\ref{sec:subcircuit}.
+For each application instance, fully decomposed Clifford+T circuits are generated for each key algorithmic sub-unit (subcircuit), e.g. a single Trotter step for second-order Trotter-Suzuki or a block encoding step for QSP.
+Then, logical-layer resource estimates (LRE) and fault-tolerance-layer resource estimates (FTRE) are obtained for whole circuits by first calculating them independently for each subcircuit and later combining the results.
+Details on how we calculate resource estimates for whole circuits from those of individual subcircuits can be found in Sec.~\ref{sec:subcircuit}.
 Table~\ref{tab:lre} contains LRE for the applications under consideration, including the number of repetitions for each key algorithmic sub-unit, the number of logical qubits, the total number of gates, the total number of T gates, and the circuit depth.
-We remark that, as these gate counts are well beyond the limitations of the Lattice Surgery Compiler (see Sec.
+We remark that, although these gate counts are well beyond the limitations of the Lattice Surgery Compiler (see Sec.
 3 of Ref.~\cite{leblond2024realistic} for a scaling analysis of its compilation time per gate for randomly generated circuits), our pipeline is scalable because (as is commonly the case) the circuits are decomposable into a relatively small number of independently compilable sub-circuits that are repeated many times.

 In Table~\ref{tab:lre}, we also include two high-level metrics, derived from the LRE, that we aim to suggest should be used by smart compilers to discriminate between applications that would benefit from direct Clifford+T compilation and those that would benefit from SPBC, all before needing to compile.
 The circuit density is calculated as $\frac{\mathrm{\#\:Gates}}{(\# \:LQ)\times(\mathrm{Depth})}$ (the CNOT gate contributes doubly to the gate count) and the T fraction is the percentage of gates in the circuit which are T gates.
 Bar charts for both of these derived quantities can be found in Fig.~\ref{fig:ler_bar}.
 As the main conclusions of this work will be primarily driven by differences in circuit densities between Trotter-Suzuki and QSP implementations, references to Fig.~\ref{fig:ler_bar} will be weaved throughout the ensuing discussion.